-In this chapter, we sketch the framework applied by the Austrian Council for Research and Technology Development - the central advisory body of the Austrian Government for education, science, research and innovation policy affairs - for measuring and evaluating the performance of Austria's national innovation system in international comparison.
-The chapter aims to present an overview of the development of the framework in cooperation with the Austrian Institute of Economic Research and in accordance with the responsible ministries.
-The chapter also intends to describe its application in the context of the Council's annual reports on Austria's scientific and technological capability.
+In this article, we sketch such a multidimensional framework.
+It is applied by the Austrian Council for Research and Technology Development - the central advisory body of the Austrian Government for education, science, research and innovation policy affairs - for monitoring, measuring and evaluating the performance of Austria's national innovation system in international comparison.
+The paper aims to present an overview of the development of the measurement framework in co-operation with the Austrian Institute of Economic Research and in attunement with the responsible ministries.
+The article also intends to describe its application in the context of the Council's annual Reports on Austria's Scientific and Technological Capability.

 The applied measurement framework for innovation performance takes into account country-specific conditions and provides information on both the current distance to strategic benchmarks as well as information on the distance to the benchmark at a given time horizon, based on extrapolating past growth trends.
-A matrix composed of the juxtaposition of current and future distance to targets provides information to guide the setting of policy priorities, in terms of a measure of the effort required to reach targets (or the likelihood of reaching them).
-Using this approach, the Austrian Council has been providing a sound source of evidence for international comparison of Austria's innovation performance which supports evidence-based policy-making.
+A matrix composed of the juxtaposition of current and future to target provides information able to guide policy priority setting, in terms of a measure of the effort required to reach targets (or the likelihood of reaching targets).
+Using this approach, the Austrian Council has been providing a sound source of evidence for an international comparison of Austria's innovation performance which supports evidence-based policy-making.